-Expansion of the beach continued in the 1960s, when the Parks Department extended the bathing area and boardwalk further east into the Brighton Beach area and constructed a public restroom.
+Expansion of the beach continued in the 1960's, when the Parks Department extended the bathing area and boardwalk further east into the Brighton Beach area and constructed a public restroom.
 Several years later more public restrooms, new lifeguard stations, and a shade pavilion were established.

-decking in phases in the 1980's and this work continued over the next two decades.
+Brooklyn borough president Howard Golden began replacing the boardwalk's decking in phases in the 1980's and this work continued over the next two decades.

-In the early 1990s the Army Corps began working on the beach in collaboration with the Parks Department and the New York State Department of Environmental Conservation.
+In the early 1990's the Army Corps began working on the beach in collaboration with the Parks Department and the New York State Department of Environmental Conservation.
 They started the Coney Island Shoreline Protection Project to restore the beach that was eroding and was putting the coastal community at risk.

-The Army Corps restored approximately 3-miles of the beach-front with dredged sand, increasing its height and width and created dunes.
+The Army Corps restored approximately 3-miles of the beachfront with dredged sand, increasing its height and width and created dunes.